AKA sorority members celebrate Kamala Harris inauguration

 “There is a pride I can’t put into words,” she continued.
 “It is such a joy to see her rise to this place in our country.
 It is such a joy to know that she is one of us, that she represents us.
 She is truly our ancestors’ wildest dreams.”

-Fernando is a member of the Associated Press’ Race and Ethnicity team.
+Associated Press writer Cheyanne Mumphrey in Phoenix contributed.
+Fernando is a member of the AP’s Race and Ethnicity team.
 Follow her on Twitter at https://twitter.com/christinetfern.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.